abhiyana/beaconcha-in-indexer/README.md

 - `database/`: Contains the code for interacting with the PostgreSQL database.
 - `indexer/`: Contains the code for processing slots and calculating the participation rate.
 - `models/`: Contains the data models used in the project.
--  main/ : Contains the code for running HttpServer and process slot scheduler
+-  main/ : Contains the code for running HttpServer and processing slot scheduler

 ## Dependencies